MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/migrate-from-ad-rms-phase5.md

 To rekey your Azure Information Protection tenant key:

-- **If your tenant key is managed by Microsoft**: Run the PowerShell cmdlet [Set-AadrmKeyProperties](/powershell/module/aadrm/set-aadrmkeyproperties) and specify the key identifier for the key that was automatically created for your tenant.
-You can identify the value to specify by running the [Get-AadrmKeys](/powershell/module/aadrm/get-aadrmkeys) cmdlet.
+- **If your tenant key is managed by Microsoft**: Run the PowerShell cmdlet [Set-AipServiceKeyProperties](/powershell/module/aipservice/set-aadrmkeyproperties) and specify the key identifier for the key that was automatically created for your tenant.
+You can identify the value to specify by running the [Get-AipServiceKeys](/powershell/module/aipservice/get-aadrmkeys) cmdlet.
 The key that was automatically created for your tenant has the oldest creation date, so you can identify it by using the following command:

-    	(Get-AadrmKeys) | Sort-Object CreationTime | Select-Object -First 1
+    	(Get-AipServiceKeys) | Sort-Object CreationTime | Select-Object -First 1

-- **If your tenant key is managed by you (BYOK)**: In Azure Key Vault, repeat your key creation process for your Azure Information Protection tenant, and then run the [Use-AadrmKeyVaultKey](/powershell/aipservice/use-aadrmkeyvaultkey) cmdlet again to specify the URI for this new key.
+- **If your tenant key is managed by you (BYOK)**: In Azure Key Vault, repeat your key creation process for your Azure Information Protection tenant, and then run the [Use-AipServiceKeyVaultKey](/powershell/aipservice/use-aadrmkeyvaultkey) cmdlet again to specify the URI for this new key.

 For more information about managing your Azure Information Protection tenant key, see [Operations for your Azure Information Protection tenant key](./operations-tenant-key.md).